mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 ```

 The Syndicate
-The Syndicate was formed by a group of retired adventurers and ex-
-criminals with access to a half-dozen free trader vessels and several
+The Syndicate was formed by a group of retired adventurers and ex-criminals with access to a half-dozen free trader vessels and several
 lifetimes of contacts and criminal suppliers.
 They had seen more of the
 Imperium than any planetary crime lord and knew what was available
 out there.
 They realised there was an opening for a specialized